gfkse/bettermc/README.md

 `parallel::mclapply` function for better performance, error handling and UX.

+**Note:** As of now this package only works on Linux, not macOS.
+Windows will never be supported as `parallel::mclapply` itself does not support it.

 ## Features

 Here is a short overview on its main features …